Specification

 :s

-is not empty (it would always fail otherwise) - Stronger precondition on
+is not empty (fails otherwise) - Stronger precondition on

 remove